-The Healthcare Financial Management Association (HFMA) is the professional body for finance staff in healthcare.
-For more than 60 years, it has provided independent and objective advice to its members and the wider healthcare community.
-It is a charitable organisation that promotes best practice and innovation in financial management and governance across the UK health economy through its local and national networks.
+The Healthcare Financial Management Association (HFMA) is the professional body for finance staff working in healthcare.
+For 70 years it has provided independent support and guidance to its members and the wider healthcare community.

-The association also analyses and responds to national policy and aims to exert influence in shaping the wider healthcare agenda.
-It has a particular interest in promoting the highest professional standards in financial management and governance and is keen to work with other organisations to promote approaches that really are 'fit for purpose' and effective.
+It is a charitable organisation that promotes the highest professional standards and innovation in financial management and governance across the UK health economy through its local and national networks.
+The association analyses and responds to national policy and aims to exert influence in shaping the healthcare agenda.
+It also works with other organisations with shared aims in order to promote financial management and governance approaches that really are 'fit for purpose' and effective.